boldbi/boldbi-kubernetes/helm/docs/common-configuration.md

 ## Image

-We need to give a image tag for Bold BI, Bold Reports and ID.
-By default set a latest version of a image tags.
-You can change a tag based on requirments and the tag overides the image tag whose default in the chart appVersion.<br>
+We need to give an image tag for Bold BI, Bold Reports, and ID.
+By default set the latest version of image tags.
+You can change a tag based on requirements and the tag overrides the image tag whose default is in the chart appVersion.<br>
 ```console
 image:
   idRepo: gcr.io/boldbi-294612